VolcaTech/eth2-app/README.md

 2. Server sends the verification code via SMS to the phone entered.
 3. Receiver gets the code from SMS and types it in.
 If the code is correct, server returns encrypted transit private key to receiver.
 4. Receiver decrypts the transit private key with the secret code provided by sender and gets the transit private key.
 Receiver signs address of his choice with the transit private key.
 Receiver sends signed address to verification server.
-5. Verification server tries to withdraw ether from escrow smart-contract to signed address.
+5. Verification server tries to withdraw ether from Escrow Smart Contract to signed address.
 If signature is correct, the transaction is executed and receiver gets the ether.

 ## Running on Ropsten or Mainnet
 Works best with [Trust Wallet](http://trustwalletapp.com) on mobile.
 You can also use a Desktop Browser with installed Metamask or any Web3 compatible browsers.
 Go to https://eth2.io to use the DApp.